unoplatform/uno/doc/articles/uno-development/working-with-the-samples-apps.md

 ## Setup for Automated UI Tests on WebAssembly

-- Navigate to the `SamplesApp.Wasm.UITests` folder and run `npm i`.
-This will download Puppeteer and the Chrome driver.
+- Deploy and run the `SamplesApp.Wasm` application on the browser.
-- Deploy and run the `SamplesApp.Wasm` application once.
+- After you have added a new test page, you must launch the samples application once before running the test, otherwise the code for that page is not generated and the test will fail.

 ## Setup for Automated UI Tests on Android

-- Setup an android simulator or device, start it
+- Setup an android simulator or device, start it.
-- Deploy and run the `SamplesApp.Droid` application on that device
+- Deploy and run the `SamplesApp.Droid` application on that device.
 - After you have added a new test page, you must launch the samples application once before running the test, otherwise the code for that page is not generated and the test will fail.

 ## Running UI Tests